weixian-zhang/azfile-keyless-mount/README.md

 * AKM also spins off a background worker to constantly monitor the mapped network drive, if drive is found missing due to VM restarts or transient network fault, drive is automatically remapped.
 This check happens every 3 seconds.

+AKM executable and config.yaml can be found in [./deploy](https://github.com/weixian-zhang/azfile-keyless-mount/tree/main/deploy) folder.

 AKM can be [added as Windows Startup program](https://shellgeek.com/startup-folder-path-in-windows-server/) to cover VM restart scenario.